Zine Reviews, Sept 2010Posted by Catherine Elms on October 2, 2010 Blog posts | zine reviews | | No comments

 Edited by Clementine Cannibal, Canada – lickingstarsoffceilingsAThotmail.com

-Clementine Cannibal, self-styled “rockstar bitchgoddess”, is the lady behind this kick-ass comp-zine.
+Clementine Cannibal (AKA Clementine Morrigan), self-styled “rockstar bitchgoddess”, is the lady behind this kick-ass comp-zine.
 Typical of Clementine’s outspoken gutsy style, the ethos of this zine is to give women a space to share their taboo stories and “write openly and honestly without fear or judgement”.
-The zine is filled with stories of sex, threesomes, masturbation, lesbianism, rape, alienation, gender roles, and tattoos, with some well-known contributors including Kira Swales, Cocoa Puss, Clementine’s sister Casey Jean, and Clementine herself.
-It should definitely come with a warning label, as most of the stories are sexually graphic.
+The zine is filled with stories of sex, threesomes, masturbation, lesbianism, rape, alienation, gender roles, and tattoos, with some well-known contributors including Kira Swales, Cocoa Puss, and Clementine’s sister Casey Jean.
 At a whopping 70 pages, this must be the longest 1/4 sized zine I’ve read!
 One thing that’s a little frustrating about this zine is the lack of structure – that is, with so many written pieces, there’s no table of contents and no page numbers, so it can be hard to find particular pieces – everything is just thrown together.
 The layout is also the same throughout the whole thing, with no variety of backgrounds or fonts.
 But, as a lover of order and neatness, that’s just my pet peeve, and it didn’t detract from the awesomeness of the written work inside.
 Trivialities aside, this is a very exciting and fun zine, which certainly lives up to Clementine’s passionate promise.

 Anatomical Heart #8